Instrument Rating – Single Engine

-The single-engine Instrument Rating qualifies you to fly cross country without visual reference to ground features in single-engine aeroplanes.
+The Instrument Rating – Single-Engine qualifies you to fly cross country without visual reference to ground features in single-engine aircraft.
 This may include flying in or on top of cloud, or at other times when visibility is reduced below visual flight minimums.

-The Instrument Rating enhances opportunities to gain employment with companies conducting a range of operations including single-engine charter, flight instruction, aero medical, military, search and rescue1.
+The Rating provides opportunities to gain employment with companies conducting operations such as single-engine charter, flight instruction, aero medical, military, and search-and-rescue 1.

 On successful completion of the full course, students will attain an Instrument Rating with single-engine aeroplane endorsement issued by the Civil Aviation Safety Authority (CASA).